mjhm/lodash-match-pattern/README.md

 <tr><td><pre>
 {
   id: _.isInteger,
-  email: "billybob@duckduck.go",
+  email: 'billybob@duckduck.go',
-  "...": ""
+  '...': ''
 }
 </pre></td><td><pre>
 {
   id: _.isInteger,
-  email: "billybob@duckduck.go",
+  email: 'billybob@duckduck.go',
   ...
 }
 </pre></td></tr></table>

-The `"..."` object key indicates that only the specified keys are matched, and all others in `joeUser` are ignored.
+The `'...'` object key indicates that only the specified keys are matched, and all others in `joeUser` are ignored.

 _Note: from here on all the examples will use partial matching, and all will successfully match "joeUser"._

-## Partial, superset, and equalset matches of arrays
+## Partial, Superset, and Unordered Arrays

-Similarly partial arrays can be matched with a couple caveats:
+Similarly matching of partial arrays (as well as supersets and set equality) can be easily specified with a couple caveats:

 1. The array entries must be numbers or strings, no nested objects or arrays.
-2. The partial arrays are matched as sets -- no order assumed.
+2. The partial (and supersets) arrays are matched as sets -- no order assumed.

 <table><tr>
 <th>JavaScript Objects (mocha)</th><th>JSON Pattern Notation (cucumber)</th>